CNN cited the American Immigration Council's recent report ...

 Immigrants and their children are growing shares of Idaho’s population and electorate.

-- 4.2% (or 30,347) of registered voters in Idaho were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 4.8% (or 35,468) of all registered voters in Idaho were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council.

 1 in 8 Idahoans are Latino or Asian.